Karthick-16feb/Basic_Canteen_Billing/README.md

-# KIOSK-like CANTEEN BILL GENERATOR (:only bill generated yet to integrate payment modeules for the system
+# KIOSK-like CANTEEN BILL GENERATOR (:only bill generation module done yet to integrate payment modeules for the system)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.2.